Spinach Artichoke Dip

 What You’ll Need

 Besides spinach and artichokes, you’ll need a few different kinds of cheese, sour cream, and mayonnaise create the cheesy, creamy texture of this party dip.
+Below is a quick overview, with specific amounts in the recipe card at the end of this post.

 - Cream cheese – Soften for easier, lump-free mixing.